DOMjudge/domjudge/doc/manual/overview.rst

 DOMjudge, including its documentation, is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
-See the file COPYING.
+See the file COPYING for details.

 This software is partly based on code by other people.
 Please refer to individual files for acknowledgements.